 Hua Wang, Ph.D., Professor, Department of Food Science and Technology.
 Antibiotic resistance gene transfer, gut microbiota and gut health.

-Macdonald Wick, Ph.D., Associate Professor, Department of Animal Sciences.
+Macdonald Wick, Ph.D., Professor, Department of Animal Sciences.
 Modeling Effects of Genetic Selection and Environment on Poultry Muscle Growth and Development; Transcriptomics, and Proteomics

 Zhongtang Yu, Ph.D., Professor, Department of Animal Sciences.
 Ecological studies of microorganisms inside and outside of food animals important for animal nutrition and health.
 Study of the human microbiome.